Our rating: (4.5/5)

 Unlike traditional card machines, Square Terminal handles more than card payments.
 You can, for example, accept gift cards and edit your product library on the terminal.

-The card machine comes with the Square Point of Sale software, navigated on the touchscreen.
-Customers enter their PIN on the touchscreen too.
-The terminal also integrates with the Square for Restaurants, Retail or Appointments POS systems to supplement their payment flows smoothly.
+The card machine comes with the Square Point of Sale software on the touchscreen, where customers also enter their PIN.
+It can integrate with Square’s POS systems for restaurants, retail and appointments to supplement their payment flows.

 Transactions and activities on the terminal are connected with your backend Square account where more features, ecommerce tools and integrations are available.